redFrik/yetanotheroscmovieplayer/README.md

 ./yetanotheroscmovieplayer_rpi
 ```

 and a black window should fill the screen.
-Type '`i`' to see the status and `ctrl+c` to exit.
+Type '`i`' to see the status and '`ctrl+c`' to exit.

-Now copy your own images and/or movie files into the **data** directory and start sending OSC commands from Python, JavaScript, PureData, SuperCollider or whatever - see testcode below.
+Now copy your own images and/or movie files into the **data** directory and start sending OSC commands from Python, JavaScript, PureData, SuperCollider or whatever - see [protocol](#protocol) and [testcode](#testcode) below.

-Protocol
+Autostart
 --

+On Raspberry Pi type `crontab -e` and add the following line to the end...

+`@reboot /home/pi/yetanotheroscmovieplayer/yetanotheroscmovieplayer_rpi`

+RPi Notes
+--

+* Jumping backwards in time in a movie can be slow.
+Try encoding your video as PhotoJPEG or other similar non Motion JPEG format.
+* Because the files are loaded from disk (SD card) when started there might be a small delay.
+A preload command that enables fast triggering is on my TODO.
+* There is also a special RPi build for [Adafruit's PiTFT display](https://learn.adafruit.com/adafruit-pitft-3-dot-5-touch-screen-for-raspberry-pi?view=all).
+Start it with `./yetanotheroscmovieplayer_rpitft`.
+* Palindrome looping does not yet work in the Raspberry Pi version.
+* Negative speed (backwards) does not yet work in the Raspberry Pi version.
+* Also, for the rpitft version to avoid flicker you will want to log out and exit the desktop before starting this app (via SSH or startup script).
+* On RPi to automatically start at boot type `sudo crontab -e` and add `@reboot /home/pi/yetanotheroscmovieplayer/yetanotheroscmovieplayer_rpi` to the end.
+* To hide the blinking login cursor when automatically string type `sudo nano /boot/cmdline.txt` and add `vt.global_cursor_default=0` to the line.
+* If playing video files fail on RPi make sure you have memory split in raspi-config set to something => 128.
+* The error `[ error ] ofAppGLFWWindow: 65544: X11: The DISPLAY environment variable is missing` might appear if running via SSH.
+The command `export DISPLAY=:0.0` should make the error go away.
+Or log in via VNC and try.
+* This is not working under Raspberry Pi OS Lite at the moment (tried with `sudo apt-get install xorg libgstreamer-plugins-base1.0-0 libglfw3 libfreeimage3 libfreeimage3 libboost-filesystem1.67.0 liburiparser1`).

+# Protocol

 Send open sound control (OSC) messages to **port 61000**